Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Abstract

 \section{Abstract}

-The interaction theory between charged scalar field and electromagnetic field on de Sitter background is studied in the hypothesis of minimally coupling.
-Then the reduction rules for scalar field are established and further the theory of scattering for scalar field is constructed using perturbation theory.
-With these elements the scattering of a charged scalar field on Coulomb potential is studied.
+The scattering of a charged scalar field on Coulomb potential is studied using solutions of the Klein-Gordon equation which have a definite momentum.
 One obtains that in contrast with what happens on Minkowski case the modulus of momentum is not conserved in the scattering process on de Sitter space.
-After that we study the problem of calculating the cross section, pointing out a series of difficulties that arises.